Rustin170506/tokio-console-web/README.md

             .init();
         ```

+2. **Using Docker (Recommended):**

+    You can quickly get started by pulling the Docker image:

+    ```sh
+    docker pull ghcr.io/rustin170506/tokio-console-web:latest
+    docker run -p 3000:3000 ghcr.io/rustin170506/tokio-console-web:latest
+    ```

+3. **Manual Setup:**

+    If you prefer to set up manually, follow these steps:

-    3. Clone this repository and run `pnpm install` to install the dependencies.
+    1. Clone this repository and run `pnpm install` to install the dependencies.

         ```sh
         git clone https://github.com/Rustin170506/tokio-console-web.git